totalgood/nlpia/README.md

 #### Other Ideas

-There are a lot more project ideas mentioned in NLPIA "Appendix E -- Resources".
+There are a lot more project ideas mentioned in the "Resources" section at the end of NLPIA.
 Here's an early draft of [that resource list](https://github.com/totalgood/nlpia/blob/master/src/nlpia/data/book/Appendix%20E%20--%20Resources.asc.md).